Kodaira dimension of fibrations over abelian varieties

 The rest of the section is devoted to proving (1), essentially by reducing it to (2).
 We consider the closed subset $Z:=A\smallsetminus V$, and decompose it as $Z = D\cup W$, where each irreducible component of $D$ has codimension $1$, while $W$ has codimension at least $2$.
-We first show that
+By Lemma \ref{lkd} we have